prateekshyap/SFC_Placement_in_VNF/README.md

 12. **GAPar.txt** <br>
 Parameters for Genetic Algorithm.

-## main.m
+## mainRel.m
 Execution starts from this file.
-1. At **line number - 34** log file is opened.
+1. At **line number - 41** log file is opened.
 You can copy the print statements from [print](./print.m) file to other files and the corresponding results will be stored in the log file.
 2. You can change the input and output file paths at **line number - 45** and **46**.
 This change should be done according to the network being chosen.
 Note that some of the network input data are incomplete.
 Take the files with a pinch of salt.
-3. You can change the number of SFCs at **line number - 168**.
+3. You can change the number of SFCs at **line number - 167**.
-4. You can change or add VM hosting strategies at **line number - 200**.
+4. You can change or add VM hosting strategies at **line number - 199**.
-5. You can change or add VNF deployment strategies at **line number - 219**.
+5. You can change or add VNF deployment strategies at **line number - 220**.
-6. Image generation is done at **line number - 319**.
+6. Image generation is done at **line number - 335**.
 Graphviz files are generated for the network and the SFC assignments.

 ## greedyHosting.m
 It uses a greedy backtracking approach to host the VMs on the physical network ensuring cost minimization.